davidakennedy/davidakennedy.com/_src/blog/2015-01-03-2015/index.md

 ## This Year

 I have two goals that I want to form habits around.
 First, I want to make more progress on that book about accessibility.
 To do that, I have to keep writing. **So I want to average at least eight posts a month on my blog, with two of them being centered on accessibility in some way.** I believe I'll create some positive side effects with this too.
-So much of the Web and the conversation in accessibility centers on JavaScript, so I bet I can up my skills there.
+So much of the web and the conversation in accessibility centers on JavaScript, so I bet I can up my skills there.

 Second, I want to lay the foundation for a new hobby.
 One that doesn't involve a computer screen.
 Thanks to a comment from a friend, I'm going to try cooking.
 Over the past six months, I've started making breakfast more for my family on weekends.
 I've made omelets mostly, so I want to try new recipes. **I'll aim to try one new recipe a month**.
 It can be any meal, but it will probably be breakfast, since that's my favorite meal of the day. 🙂